BugSnag Alternatives

 Did the SmartBear acquisition really change BugSnag for the worse?

-Can I run multiple error trackers simultaneously?
+Can I run multiple error trackers simultaneously during a migration?

 Is GlitchTip really feature-parity with Sentry?

 For basic error tracking, yes.
 GlitchTip uses Sentry's SDK and protocol, so the data ingestion is identical.
 Where it lags: performance monitoring (transactions, profiling), session replay, code coverage in releases, and the depth of release-tracking integrations.
-For teams whose use is purely error capture and basic alerting, GlitchTip is a credible Sentry replacement; for teams using Sentry's broader observability features, GlitchTip will not match.
+For teams whose use is purely error capture and basic alerting, GlitchTip is a credible replacement; for teams using Sentry's broader observability features, GlitchTip will not match.

 Should I just use my APM vendor's error tracking instead?